jasny/validation-result/README.md

 use Jasny\ValidationResult;

 $aliases = [
-    "% isn't set" => "Please set %s",
+    "%s isn't set" => "Please set %s",
-    "% is to high" => "Please choose a lower value for %s" ];
+    "%s is less than %d" => "Please choose a value higher than %2$d for %1$s" ];

 ValidationResult::$translate = function($message) use ($aliases) {